GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 “The Fed made it sound as if even after the economy recovers, interest rates will remain low.
 More people are moving into risky assets because Ben is not going to pull the punch bowl away,” Given said.

-On Wall Street, stocks finished higher, with cyclicals and financials leading the way.
-An index of U.S. housing shares, aided by the Fed’s plan to buy mortgage-backed securities, rose 2.7 percent.
+On Wall Street, stocks rose, with cyclicals and financials leading the way.
+An index of U.S. housing shares, aided by the Fed’s plan to buy mortgage-backed securities, rose 2.8 percent.

 In bond markets, yields on 10-year Italian government bonds fell below 5 percent for the first time since late March as the Fed’s announcement added momentum to a rally dating from late July.